EricDeWald/Assignment-10_Team_Profile_Generator/README.md

 ## Questions

-If you have any questions contact me at: none or here https://github.com/EricDeWald
+If you have any questions contact me at: https://github.com/EricDeWald